Article

 Claude Code also has full agentic capabilities.
 It does not just suggest code and wait for you to copy and paste.
 It reads files, writes changes, executes terminal commands, runs your test suite, commits to git, and even opens pull requests.
 You review and approve each action, keeping you in control while Claude handles the heavy lifting.

-The tool connects to external services through the Model Context Protocol, or MCP, which lets it read design docs from Google Drive, update tickets in Jira, pull data from Slack, or interact with any custom tooling you build.
+The tool connects to external services through the Model Context Protocol (MCP), which lets it read design docs from Google Drive, update tickets in Jira, pull data from Slack, or interact with any custom tooling you build.
 To understand how all of this works under the hood, read our deep dive on how Claude Code works, what models it uses, and how to extend it with MCP.

 What Can You Do With Claude Code?

-For more complex work, Claude Code implements entire features spanning multiple files, refactors large codebases, debugs tricky issues by reading error logs and tracing through code paths, and explains unfamiliar codebases to help you onboard faster.
-It supports multi-agent workflows where a lead agent coordinates several sub-agents working on different components simultaneously.
+For more complex work, Claude Code implements entire features spanning multiple files, refactors large codebases, debugs tricky issues by reading error logs and tracing through code paths, and supports multi-agent workflows where a lead agent coordinates several sub-agents working on different components simultaneously.

 How Good Is Claude Code?